 Macro

-- Our forecast for real gross domestic product (GDP) growth in 2026 is 2.5% (based on our Global Investment Management Survey), above the Federal Reserve (Fed) forecast of 2.3% and the Wall Street consensus of about 2%.
-The main drivers of our GDP forecast are the continued capital expenditure (capex) spend by big technology firms, a resilient consumer and higher tax refunds, as well as the possibility of future interest-rate cuts.
+- Our forecast for 2026 real gross domestic product (GDP) growth is 2.5% (based on our Global Investment Management Survey).
+This is higher than the Federal Reserve (Fed) forecast of 2.3% and the Wall Street consensus of around 2%.
+The main drivers of our GDP forecast are the continued capital expenditure (capex) spending by big technology firms and a resilient consumer, along with the higher tax refunds likely in 2026 and possible future interest-rate cuts.
+The duration of the current Middle East conflict is the primary risk to our forecast.
+Higher oil prices resulting from the conflict work like a tax on the consumer, and the negative impacts of higher oil prices will broaden over time.
+The sooner this conflict ends, the better.

-- We expect the Fed to cut short-term interest rates twice in 2026 and core personal consumption expenditures (PCE) to remain stable in the 2.5% to 3.0% range.
-The last tick for core PCE data came in at 3.0%, versus expectations of 2.9%.
-The U-3 unemployment rate is 4.3%, just off the recent high print in November of 4.5%, which was the highest level since October of 2021.
+- We expect the Fed to cut interest rates twice in 2026 and core personal consumption expenditures (PCE) to remain stable in the 2.5% to 3.0% range.
+Fed fund (FF) futures at the moment indicate that our rate-cut call is wrong.
+The last tick for core PCE data came in at 3.1%.
+If oil prices stay elevated, the impact will bleed through to core PCE.
+The U-3 unemployment rate for February was 4.4%, just off the recent high print in November of 4.5%, which was the highest level going back to October of 2021.

 - Inflation expectations have moved up in the near term.
-One-year breakeven rates are now 4.22%, an alarming move to say the least, although there is a first-quarter seasonal component to this historically.
-No doubt some of this move, and maybe a lot of this move, is the result of higher oil and natural gas prices.
-Two-year breakeven rates are 2.99%.
-Five-year breakeven rates are 2.56%.
-These numbers represent bond market pricing of annualized inflation one, two and five years in the future.
+One-year breakeven inflation rates are now 5.11%, an alarming move to say the least.
+No doubt some of this move—maybe even all of it—is because of higher oil prices.
+Two-year breakeven rates are 3.26%.
+Five-year breakeven rates are 2.63%.
+These numbers represent the bond markets pricing of annualized inflation expected over the coming one, two and five years.
+The shorter-term numbers indicate concerns, certainly, but the longer-term, five-year number is still anchored.

-- On the currency front, we are expecting the US dollar to be essentially flat for the year despite its recent volatility.
-The US Dollar Index (DXY) is trading at $99 and is at the high side of its 11-month range, defined as $96 to $100.
-Many investors are concerned the US dollar will lose value, and some believe the dollar has recently weakened materially.
-The fact is, however, that the US dollar is at the same level today as it was in April 2025, and it is higher than in early July 2025, late September 2025 and mid-January 2026.
+- On the currency front, we think the US dollar will be essentially flat for the year despite the recent volatility.
+The US Dollar Index is trading at US$99.90 and is at the high side of its 11-month range, defined as US$96 to US$100.
+Many investors are concerned about the US dollar losing value, and some believe the dollar has recently weakened materially.
+However, the fact is that the dollar is at the same level today as it was in April of 2025 and higher than it was in early July of 2025, late September of 2025 and mid-January of 2026.

 Equities

-- We are constructive on US equities and have established a target range of 7,000 to 7,400 for the S&P 500, which we think will flow from 8% to 13% year-on-year (y/y) earnings-per-share (EPS) growth (based on our Global Investment Management Survey).
-We don’t expect geopolitics to impact our outlook unless oil trades north of $100 per barrel, and the price stays there for months.
-But we think it’s reasonable to expect high levels of volatility to persist.
+- We are constructive on US equites and have established a target range of 7,000 to 7,400 for the S&P 500 Index, based on expected earnings-per-share growth of 8% to 13% year-over-year (based on our Global Investment Management Survey).
+We don’t expect this geopolitical event to impact our outlook unless oil trades north of US$100 for months.
+We expect high levels of volatility to persist in the near term.

-- Our bottom line is this: It’s important to have a diversified equity playbook that includes large-, mid-, and small-cap exposure in the United States with a balance of growth and value.
-The same can be said for ex-US equity exposure: We think it’s an attractive time to have exposure to emerging markets (EMs) and developed international markets.
-Amid heightened volatility, it can be prudent to reduce investment concentration and spread out exposure.
+- Here is the bottom line: Our Institute believes it’s best to have a diversified equity playbook including large-, mid-, and small-cap exposure in the United States with a balance of growth and value.
+The same can be said for ex-US equity exposure; we favor positions in emerging markets and developed international markets.
+To act on the broadening theme, consider reducing concentration and diversifying portfolio exposure.
+The VIX index parameters described above can be helpful for deciding further action.

 Fixed income

-- We expect short-duration fixed income mandates and corporate credit to outperform cash this year.
-Considering our views on US 10-year yields, we do not expect duration to be a significant driver of total return this year.
-Rather, all-in yield capture seems to be the play.
+- We expect short-duration fixed income mandates and corporate credit to outperform cash again this year.
+Considering our views on US 10-year Treasury yields, we do not expect duration to be a significant driver of total return this year.
+Rather, all-in yield capture seems to be the play, although recent spread widening might create an opportunity for additional total return.

-- We are bullish on municipal bonds this year; we find taxable equivalent yields to be attractive along with robust fundamentals.
+- We are bullish on municipal bonds and find taxable-equivalent yields to be attractive, along with robust fundamentals.
 Importantly, the increased supply in the marketplace has run its course for now, and muni bonds have been performing well since last August.
 We think this positive trend can continue.
-To get a current update on the municipal sector, have a listen to Ben Barber, Director of Municipal Bonds at Franklin Templeton Fixed Income, and Rick Polsinello, my colleague at Franklin Templeton Institute, discussing “The opportunity in municipal bonds,” in our recent “Talking Markets” podcast.

 Sentiment

-- The percentage of bullish investors in the latest AAII Investor Sentiment survey was 33%, matching the previous week.
-The percentage of bearish investors in the AAII survey was 36%, down three ticks from the previous week’s reading.
+- The percentage of bullish investors in the latest AAII Investor Sentiment survey actually moved up two ticks last week to 32%.
+The percentage of bearish investors in the AAII survey ticked down two turns to 50%.

-- Neither of these readings are at extremes, but sentiment is growing more cautious.
+- Neither of these readings is at extremes, but sentiment is growing more cautious.
+I watch to see the bullish percentage under 25% and the bearish over 55%.
 Remember, this is a contrary indicator.

 The Franklin Templeton Institute Global Investment Management Survey is a biannual outlook survey designed to give a view across our investment teams.
 The Franklin Templeton Institute identifies the median across the survey answers and develops the outlook.
 The survey received responses from around 200 portfolio managers, directors of research and chief investment officers, representing participation across equity, private equity, fixed income, private debt, real estate, digital assets, hedge funds and secondary private markets.
 Each of our investment teams is independent and has its own views.